kasmith11/NBA.Clustering/NBA_Clustering_Report.md

   dist(.)
 ```

+The following runs kmeans with a k between 1 and 30.
+It then saves the sum of squares for each model.

 ``` r
 #The following runs kmeans with a k between 1 and 30.
 It then saves the sum of squares for
 #each model